-SECTION 5 What if one of your drugs is not covered in the way you'd like it to be covered?
+SECTION 5 What if one of your drugs is not covered in the way you'd like it to be covered? you a like it to be covered?

 Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered